Home

 water

-Each calorie-containing macronutrient comes in various chemical forms - proteins as peptides (partly broken down proteins with less than ~50 amino acids) and amino acids (protein building blocks), fats as fatty acids, and carbohydrates as simple (sugars) and complex (starches).
-Each has different nutritional properties and also need to be present in a diet in proper proportions.
+Each macronutrient comes in various chemical sub-forms - proteins as peptides (partly broken down proteins with less than ~50 amino acids) and amino acids (protein building blocks), fats as fatty acids, and carbohydrates as simple (sugars) and complex (starches).
+Each of this basic forms has different nutritional properties/functions, and needs to be present in a diet in proper proportion.

 Essential nutrients

-Each of the six basic nutrient groups - except water - is made of a large number of nutrients that can significantly differ in their properties and effect on the body.
+Each of the six basic nutrients - except water - is made of a large number of different molecules that can significantly differ in their properties and their role in the body.
 Not all are equally important.
-Some have major health significance, while others play relatively small role.
-Also, some of them can be synthesized by the body from other nutrients, and some can't.
-Those nutrients of major health significance that can't be synthesized by the body - thus have to be obtained preformed either from food, or some form of supplementation - are in the special group of essential nutrients.
+Some have major health significance, while others play relatively small roles.
+Also, some of them can be synthesized by the body from other nutrients, and others can't.
+Those nutrients of major health significance that can't be synthesized by the body - thus have to be obtained preformed either from food, or some form of supplementation - are called essential nutrients.

-It is critically important for the body to receive essential nutrients.
-They include 22 minerals ( Ca, Ch, Co, Cr, Cu, F, Fe, Ge, I, K, Mg, Mn, Mo, Na, Ni, P, S, Se, Si, Sn, V and Zn), 8 essential amino acids (Isoleucine, Leucine, Lysine, Methionine, Phenylalanine, Threonine, Tryptophan and Valine - for infants and children, also Histidine and Arginine), 2 essential fatty acids (Omega-6 and Omega-3) and 13 vitamins (A, B1, B2, B3, B5, B6, B7, B9, B12, C, D, E and K).
+It is critically important for the body to receive essential nutrients in sufficient quantities.
+They include 22 minerals ( Ca, Ch, Co, Cr, Cu, F, Fe, Ge, I, K, Mg, Mn, Mo, Na, Ni, P, S, Se, Si, Sn, V and Zn), 8 essential amino acids (Isoleucine, Leucine, Lysine, Methionine, Phenylalanine, Threonine, Tryptophan and Valine - for infants and children, also Histidine and Arginine), 2 groups of essential fatty acids (Omega-6 and Omega-3) and 13 vitamins (A, B1, B2, B3, B5, B6, B7, B9, B12, C, D, E and K).

 Accessory nutrients

-A group of nutrients that are beneficial for health, but are not considered essential, have been named accessory nutrients - like enzymes, phytochemicals, non-essential amino acids, coenzyme Q10, lipoic acid, vitamins B8 (inositol), B10 (PABA), B11 (choline), B15 (pangamic acid) and vitamin P (bioflavonoids), boron, bismuth, lithium, strontium, and others.
+A group of nutrients that are beneficial for health, but are not considered essential, have been named accessory nutrients.
+They include enzymes, phytochemicals, non-essential amino acids, coenzyme Q10, lipoic acid, vitamins B8 (inositol), B10 (PABA), B11 (choline), B15 (pangamic acid) and vitamin P (bioflavonoids), boron, bismuth, lithium, strontium, and others.

-There is also an unknown number of other food ingredients that don't belong to neither essential nor (recognized) accessory nutrients, but can be very beneficial to the body.
-For instance, there are hundreds of plant food compounds - so called phytonutrients - with some of them being recognized as essential or accessory, but the effect of most of them is still being investigated.
+There is also an unknown number of other food ingredients that don't belong neither to essential nor (recognized) accessory nutrients, but can be very beneficial to the body.
+For instance, there are hundreds of plant food compounds - so called phytonutrients - with some of them being recognized as essential or accessory, but the effect of most of them is still either investigated, or completely unknown.

 Practically all nutrients are interactive, either competing with or assisting absorption and use of several other nutrients.
 This means that you not only need to get them in sufficient amounts, but also that each needs to be in balance with the nutrients it affects.
 Health-wise,